JHU-PL-Lab/www-fpse/lecture/basic-modules.md

 #### Other ways to load a module into the top loop besides `dune utop`

 * If you type `#use "simple_set.ml";;` it is just like copy/pasting the code of the file in -- you won't get a module.
-* If you want to "paste a file in the top loop as a module", there is a command for that however:
+* If you want to "paste a file in the top loop as a module", there is a command for that:
   `#mod_use "simple_set.ml";;`
 * And if that was not enough there is one more method: you can `#use_output "dune top"`
   - this runs the shell command `dune top` and pastes the output into the top loop; that `dune` command generates byte code files and then spits out a bunch of `#load` commands to load all the libraries as well as your code.